 FAQs About Swimming Pools in the Salt Lake City Metro Area

-A swimming pool is a welcome addition to any home, and Deep Blue Pools and Spas has more than 20 years of expertise helping Utah residents make their dreams of refreshing daily swims in their backyard a reality.
+A swimming pool is a welcome addition to any home, and Deep Blue Inc has more than 20 years of expertise in helping Utah residents make their dreams of refreshing daily swims in their backyard a reality.
 With an expert staff that can perform swimming pool installation and repairs, we are your trusted local pool builder and contractor.
 We are happy to help you transform your outdoor space into a beautiful oasis that will be the envy of your neighbors.
 Call us today to discuss your swimming pool vision and receive a free estimate.
 Additionally, find answers to frequently asked questions about swimming pool installations and repairs in the Salt Lake City Metro Area below.

 How long does it take to build a pool?

-Different pools take different amount of time to build based on a variety of factors – building material, size, contour, and even weather.
+Different pools take different amounts of time to build based on a variety of factors – building material, size, contour, and even weather.
 We can give you an estimate as to how long your pool might take to build when we provide your free estimate.

 What is the standard size for a swimming pool?

 Swimming pools can come in all shapes and sizes.
-Deep Blue Pools and Spas can install rectangular swimming pools, oval pools, and even pools with fancy designs and curves.
+Deep Blue Inc can install rectangular swimming pools, oval pools, and even pools with fancy designs and curves.
 As a result, there is no standard size.
 However, most rectangular swimming pools are roughly twice as long as they are wide.
 Dimensions may be 10’x20’, 15’x30’, 20’x40’, and so on.
 The depth of swimming pools will also vary, typically starting at 3’ and increasing to up to 10’ or more.
 Space and intended usage will inform your decision on swimming pool size.

 How long does the average swimming pool last?